-- In order for students to be eligible to participate in all extracurricular activities, the student must have passed all classes as detailed below. - Eligibility shall be determined eight times per school year, on the 22nd day of each quarter and at the end of each quarter. - Students failing at mid-term (the 22nd day of each quarter) may remain eligible if they obtain and actively participate in an approved tutoring program for the subject(s), in which they are receiving failing grade(s).
-Tutoring programs shall be approved by the Administration. - Students failing any class at the end of any quarter shall become ineligible until the 23rd day of the following quarter, provided they are passing all classes at that time. - Students with three or more failing grades at any grading period may not attend after-school activities except prearranged tutoring.
+• In order for students to be eligible to participate in all extracurricular activities, the student must have passed all classes as detailed below.

+- Eligibility shall be determined eight times per school year, on the 22nd day of each quarter and at the end of each quarter. - Students failing at mid-term (the 22nd day of each quarter) may remain eligible if they obtain and actively participate in an approved tutoring program for the subject(s), in which they are receiving failing grade(s).
+Tutoring programs shall be approved by the Administration. - Students failing any class at the end of any quarter shall become ineligible until the 23rd day of the following quarter, provided they are passing all classes at that time.
+The ineligibility starts 2 days after grade cards have been distributed at parent-teacher conferences or mailed out if conferences are not held that quarter. - Students with three or more failing grades at any grading period may not attend after-school activities except prearranged tutoring.
 This includes attending games, dances, practices, etc. Students become eligible to attend activities if they are passing five or more classes at the next grading period. - IEP students who are mainstreamed will follow Option Two of MSHSAA handbook: "The second option is for the IEP Committee to determine that a modification of the academic requirements or grading policies is necessary to reflect the needs of the Handicapped student.
 In this situation, the modifications may include alterations in the type of assessments to be given the student, the number of such assessments given a student, the amount of time the student will be allowed to take the assessment, etc. The IEP Committee may also determine that grades will be determined on the basis of the student's progress towards achieving specific goals and objectives from the IEP rather than standard assessments given other students.
 If this type of modification is made, the IEP Committee is responsible to specify the amount of progress which will be necessary to document that standard progress is being made by the student."
 (Green City R-1 Handbook) - Effective July 1, 2009, as a result of the 2007 Annual Ballot, the minimum academic standard will be increased to 3.0 units of credit or 80% of the maximum allowable credits which may be earned, whichever is greater.
 Eligibility for the fall semester of 2016-17 will be based upon a student meeting these standards during the spring semester of the 2015-16 school year. - Eight-period day (.5 each) Must pass 7 of 8 classes (3.0) (MSHSAA)